dimagi/ocs-deploy/README.md

 ### Prerequisites

 - You have an AWS account with the necessary permissions and configured SSO.
-- You have the correct AWS profile set:
+- You have the correct AWS profile set.
+The `--profile X` argument can also be used via the command line, and the default profile is `ocs-{env name}`.
   ```bash
   export AWS_PROFILE=XXX
   ```